davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 ``-V`` ``--version``
   Output version information and exit.

+``--about``
+  Output information about the program and exit.

 Input
 -----
 ``PATH ...``
-  The path to the folder containing the repositories to be analysed.
+  The path to the folder containing the repositories to be analyzed.
 Multiple paths can be specified and all paths are searched for repositories.

-  IF ``PATH`` is a repository, that repository is analyzed and no search for addtional repositories takes place.
+  IF ``PATH`` is a repository, that repository is analyzed and no search for additional repositories takes place.

-  If ``PATH`` is a folder, but not a repository, all folder and subfolders up to the value of the ``--depth``  option are searched for repositories and the repositories found are analysed.
+  If ``PATH`` is a folder, but not a repository, all folder and subfolders up to the value of the ``--depth``  option are searched for repositories and the repositories found are analyzed.
 The output file for each repository is placed in the parent directory of the repository.

 ``-d N`` ``--depth N``